mhinz/vim-startify/README.md

    it reads from STDIN), startify will show a small but pretty start screen which shows recently used files and sessions by default.

+   You can either navigate to a certain menu entry or you just key in whatever is written between the square brackets on that line.

 2) It eases handling of loading and saving sessions by only working with a certain directory.
 Two commands are used for convenience: